-As at May 31, 2022, the Company had net working capital of 648,206 (February 28, 2022 - 718,686) including cash and cash equivalents of 497,716 (February 28, 2022 - 559,078).
+As at February 28, 2022, the Company had net working capital of \$718,686 (February 28, 2021 - \$667,179) including cash and cash equivalents of \$559,078 (February 28, 2021 - \$468,804).

-The Company anticipates increases in share capital activities and consulting fees as the Company increases its activities to meet project exploration obligations.
-General and administrative expenses, management fees and other expenses are expected to remain the same over the next quarters..
-Consequent to the recently received termination letters concerning the mineral properties, the Company expects limited property expenditures during the year 2022.
+The Company anticipates increases in property expenditures, share capital activities and consulting fees as the Company increases its activities to meet project exploration obligations.
+General and administrative expenses, management fees and other expenses are expected to remain the same over the next quarters.
+Based on its current commitments, and subject to its ability to access the properties, the Company expects to spend in excess of US\$256,000 over a period of one year for significant expenditures required on projects in Mexico and as dictated by option agreements for these projects (See MINERAL PROPERTIES section of this report).
 The Company has enough funds to support property, compliance and general and administrative expenses for the current fiscal year but may require additional financing to fulfill project expenditure requirements for the next fiscal year.